 Health care costs are constantly increasing, driven by a combination of demographic, social, economic and technological factors.
-Since 2010, however, the economic crisis has led to substantial economic pressure on public budgets and requiring health care facilities to re-think their organizational, operational and financial models.
+Since 2010, however, the economic crisis has led to substantial economic pressure on public 68,812 employees 3,758 sites budgets and requiring health care facilities to re-think their organizational, operational and financial models.